Mika Shimotsuki

 Mika Shimotsuki (霜月 美佳, Shimotsuki Mika) is a fictional character, introduced in the anime Psycho-Pass by Production I.G.
 A minor character in the 2012 series, Shimotsuki's role has gained importance in the sequels, in which she becomes an inspector working in Unit One, an organization fighting crimes in a future where people live according to the will of the Sybl System.
 She has returned in following media, most notably as a protagonist in the first film of the Psycho-Pass: Sinners of the System trilogy.
 By Psycho-Pass 3, Shimotsuki has become the leader of Unit One, looking after the new cast.
-She is voiced by Ayane Sakura.
+She is voiced by Ayane Sakura in Japanese and by Cherami Leigh in English.

 Shimotsuki was created by writers Tow Ubukata and Gen Urobuchi in Psycho-Pass 2, as a supporting character contrasting with Nobuchika Ginoza.
-Shimotsuki was intended to be less likable, based on her actions in the storyline.
-The staff then developed her as a more appealing character for the next series.
-Initial critical responses to Shimotsuki were mostly negative, because of her actions against heroine Akane Tsunemori and her rude behaviour.
-In following works in the franchise, reaction to her has been mostly favorable.